 University Residences – Downtown

-McGill Residences house approximately 2,700 undergraduate students in dormitories, apartments, and shared-facilities houses.
+McGill Residences house approximately 3,000 undergraduate students in dormitories, apartments, and shared-facilities houses.
 McGill's dormitories are primarily for first-year students and feature full meal service.
-McGill's apartment-style residences and shared-facilities houses are mainly for first-year students who desire a more independent residence lifestyle.
+McGill's apartment-style residences and shared-facilities houses are mainly for first-year students who desire a more independent residence experience.

-Trained upper-year student leaders (Floor Fellows) and Academic Staff (Directors) live in all McGill Residences and provide support for the residents.
+Trained upper-year student leaders (Floor Fellows) live in the McGill Residences, providing support, and trained professional, including some live-in staff (Residence Life Managers) provide 24-hour oversight of the residences.
 An elected Residence Council serves as the voice of students.

 McGill has nine dormitory residences: